How do we get to know you?

 Step 1: Apply Online

 Top Tip: “Have your qualification details to hand before you begin, such as GCSEs and A Levels.”
-Jason, Student Recruitment team
+Jason, Early Careers Recruitment team

-It takes about 20 minutes to begin your adventure.
-Simply answer questions about you and your education and your experience.Programme depending, you’ll also be asked which business area you’d like to select.
-You’re not being assessed here, just given information about what you’d do day-to-day and the professional qualification you’d take.
+Depending on which programme you’re applying for, you may also be asked which business area you’d like to choose.
+This isn’t an assessment, you’ll just be given information about what you’d do day-to-day and the professional qualification you’d take.

-- Plus 104 UCAS points for BrightStart, Pathfinders, Year 12 & 13 Careers Shapers and Graduate Programmes
+- Plus 104 UCAS points for BrightStart, Year 12 (NI Year 13 and Scotland S5) Careers Shapers and Graduate Programmes.

 - Plus a 2:1 degree for Graduate Programmes, which include our Full Time Graduate programme, Industrial Placement, Summer Vacation Scheme and Spring into Deloitte.